Patients and doctors in 3 states announce lawsuits over delayed and denied abortions

 SIMMONS-DUFFIN: And in Oklahoma, a woman named Jaci Statton, whose pregnancy was nonviable and dangerous, was told to wait in the parking lot until she got closer to death and doctors could provide an abortion.
 Statton told NPR in April about how, sitting in the hospital, her husband, Dustin, feared she would die.

-JACI STATTON: I look over, and he is just, like, head in his hands, this huge, like, six-foot guy.
+JACI STATTON: I look over, and he is just, like, head in his hands - this huge, like, 6-foot guy.
 He's like, I'll lose everything.
 I'll lose my family.

 SIMMONS-DUFFIN: Now Statton has filed a complaint against Oklahoma Children's Hospital for violating a federal law called EMTALA that requires hospitals to stabilize patients facing a life-threatening condition.
 Statton and the patients in Idaho and Tennessee are represented by the Center for Reproductive Rights.
 That's the organization that has already garnered headlines for a lawsuit against the state of Texas for its abortion laws.
 Nancy Northup, the group's president, said patients in other states with abortion bans took notice.